MESAHub/mesa/docs/source/just_a_module.rst

  write kap_test.data

-Exlore the output with, for example,
+Explore the output with, for example,

 .. code-block:: console